magenta-aps/OS2Phonebook/backend/docs/development_docs/api_requests_per_screen.rst

 This document describes how to get the data necessary for displaying the various pages in the phone book mockup.
-The document will refer to the mockups for the web version.
-These mockups may be found in the same directory as the present document, in the file ``OS2-telefonbog_webversion.pdf``.
+The document will refer to the mockups for the web version, but the instructions given are general and should be understood even without referring to the specific mockups.

+If necessary, they can be found in the source code's ``backend/docs/`` directory, in the file ``OS2-telefonbog_webversion.pdf``.

-The document follows the mockups, describing the necessary queries page by page.
+This document follows the mockups, documenting the API by describing the necessary queries page by page.

 In these examples, the backend (an SOLR server) is assumed to be running on localhost (``127.0.0.1``) and port 8983.
 In production, this will be